Difficulty Controlled Diffusion Model for Synthesizing Effective Training Data: Experiments

-\textbf{Compatibility with diverse text prompts} Although our method is only fine-tuned on a simple prompt format, it demonstrates compatibility with diverse text prompts during image generation as shown in Fig.~\ref{fig:compatibility}.
-The generation results show that our method successfully aligns with both difficulty scores and semantic information encoded in diverse text prompts.
-This enables the integration of our method with more powerful VLM-generated captions~\cite{lei2023image}, facilitating the generation of more diverse results.
+\paragraph{Hard Factor Visualization.} Omitting the text prompt during generation allows our method to reveal the visual factors associated with different difficulty levels for the target dataset.
+As shown in Fig.~\ref{fig:hard_factor}, generated samples in the ``garbage truck'' category reveal that hard examples typically depict crowded scenes, while easy ones feature clearly visible vehicles and uncluttered backgrounds.
+Similar analyses for other categories are provided in the appendix.

-\textbf{Implications \& future work} Our research demonstrates that the combination of a score encoder and a diffusion model can effectively learn and visualize patterns associated with varying sample scores.
-While this study focuses specifically on dataset difficulty as the target metric, our findings suggest broader applications.
-The method's ability to efficiently establish relationships between scores and features opens up promising avenues for diverse applications beyond visual recognition tasks.
-Beyond closely related applications such as object detection data generation, our method shows potential in addressing traditionally challenging tasks, including the extraction of aesthetic factors and human preference factors.
-The method's adaptability to different scoring metrics suggests significant potential for expanding its utility across various domains.
+\paragraph{Compatibility with Diverse Text Prompts.} Despite being fine-tuned on simple text prompts, our method generalizes well to more diverse inputs, as illustrated in Fig.~\ref{fig:compatibility}.
+The results show that our method successfully aligns with both difficulty scores and diverse text prompts.
+This enables the integration of our method with captions generated by powerful vision-language models~\cite{lei2023image}, enabling the synthesis of more diverse images.